vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 ## Advanced usage

-The `MessageAck` functionality is currently an gRPC API call and cannot be used from the SQL interface.
+The `MessageAck` functionality is currently a gRPC API call and cannot be used from the SQL interface.
 However, you can manually ack messages using a regular DML query like this: